veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

   public string Role { get; set; }
 }
 ```
 In this way we can get the ID for the current user used in other API requests.
-We recieve also a company ID that the user is assigned to, as well as the role of the current user.
+We also receive a company ID that the user is assigned to, as well as the role of the current user.

 ##### GET user